OpenFn/kit/packages/cli/README.md

 And then re-installing.

-## Migrating from devtools
+## Terminology

-If you're coming to the CLI from the old openfn devtools, here are a couple of key points to be aware of:

-- The CLI has a shorter, sleeker syntax, so your command should be much shorter
-- The CLI will automatically install adaptors for you (with full version control)
+The CLI (and the wider OpenFn stack) has some very particular terminology

+- An **Expression** is a string of Javascript (or Javascript-like code) written to be run in the CLI or Lightning.
+- A **Job** is an expression plus some metadata required to run it - typically an adaptor and credentials.
+  The terms Job and Expression are often used interchangeably.
+- A **Workflow** is a series of steps to be executed in sequence.
+Steps are usually Jobs (and so job and step are often used interchangeably), but can be Triggers.
+- An **Execution Plan** is a Workflow plus some options which inform how it should be executed (ie, start node, timeout).
+  The term "Execution plan" is mostly used internally and not exposed to users, and is usually interchangeable with Workflow.

+Note that an expression is not generally portable (ie, cannot run in other environments) unless it is compiled.
+A compiled expression has imports and exports and, so long as packages are available, can run in a simple JavaScript runtime.

 ## Basic Usage

-You're probably here to run jobs (expressions) or workflows, which the CLI makes easy:
+You're probably here to run Workflows (or individual jobs), which the CLI makes easy:

 ```
 openfn path/to/workflow.json